 Now, there are many different kinds of lasers out there.
 And depending on what you're getting it for, microneedling has different settings to be more or less gentle.
-But one thing remains the same: you're gonna need a private label skincare product that maximizes the healing of your skin without causing irritation.
+But one thing remains the same: you're gonna need a private label skincare product that maximizes the care of your skin without causing irritation.
 And by and large, one of the most popular product types for this purpose is some kind of stem cell or peptide serum.
 Here's why:

-A good stem cell and/or peptide serum should help the skin heal faster and with better results than if you were to recover without one.
+A good stem cell and/or peptide serum should help the skin faster and with better results than if you were to recover without one.
 And usually, the serum will also contain vitamin C and/or hyaluronic acid as well.
 Which is great!
 Hyaluronic acid especially can feel so soothing to the skin, and is a master at helping it to look and feel more plump and firm.
-Some people find after a laser or microblading session that their skin peels and is red.
+Some people find after a laser or microneedling session that their skin peels and is red.
 Using a hyaluronic acid serum may be able to help due to its hydrating nature.

 Now, what about if you want something else?
 Maybe your esthetician or dermatologist carries an aftercare serum similar to what we've described, but you're curious about what else is out there.
 If that's the case, we recommend you look into the wondrous world of active botanical oil serums.
 Just like a regular serum, they're easy to absorb, and can be super soothing to the skin if properly formulated and the ingredients are of good quality.

 One of the absolute best oils to make sure your oil serum includes is rosehip seed oil.
 And double points if it's a CO2 extract!
-That's because rosehip seed oil is used extensively for skin that needs true, deep repair.
+That's because rosehip seed oil is used extensively for skin that needs true, deep renewal.
 Especially by those with scars, or with anything that could cause a scar.
 Hence its use for things like microneedling and laser aftercare!

 One thing to remember though: stay away from a lot of essential oils during this time, especially very strong ones like tea tree.
 After a skin treatment like laser or microneedling, essential oils like that have a much higher possibility of causing irritation than smooth and soothing carrier oils and less potent essential oils like lavender.